 “The righteous who walks in his integrity — blessed are his children after him!”– Proverbs 20:7 (ESV)

-This verse reminds us that a father’s faithfulness ripples through generations, encouraging prayers for your son as well.
+A father’s faithfulness ripples through generations, encouraging prayers for your son as well.
 When you pray for your dad’s integrity, strength, and walk with God, you are praying for a legacy that will bless your children and grandchildren long after today.
 Your prayer for your father is never wasted.
 It is seed planted in eternal soil.

-Scripture also paints a tender picture of what fatherhood reflects at its best:
+Scripture shows a tender picture of fatherhood:

 “As a father shows compassion to his children, so the Lord shows compassion to those who fear him.”– Psalm 103:13 (ESV)